-The Springfield Dragon Boat Festival, which has been hosted by the Pioneer Valley Riverfront Club since 2013, attracts hundreds of participants and spectators to the banks of the Connecticut River for a day of competition, festivities, and community support.
+The Springfield Dragon Boat Festival, which has been hosted by the Pioneer Valley Riverfront Club (PVRC) since 2013, attracts hundreds of participants and spectators to the banks of the Connecticut River for a day of competition, festivity, and community support.
 The festival is an important fundraiser in support of breast-cancer survivors and community programming at the Pioneer Valley Riverfront Club.

 Hundreds of paddlers from New England participate in the festival races.
-A team is comprised of up to 24 paddlers who race against other teams in 200-meter races on the Connecticut River.
+A team is comprised of up to 20 paddlers who race against other teams in 200-meter races on the Connecticut River.
 Each race lasts about one minute, and each team races at least three times on the day of the festival.
 Dragon boating originated in China 2,000 years ago and today is one of the world’s fastest-growing team water sports.

 The festival makes it easy for anyone to participate and spectate.

-Admission to the festival is free for spectators, and free parking is available nearby at 77 West St. or along Avocado Street.
+Free parking is available nearby at 77 West St. or along Avocado Street and on property abutting and behind the new Starbucks store adjacent to the Riverfront Club.
 The festival can also be reached by the Connecticut Riverwalk Bikeway.
-For more information, visit www.pvriverfront.org or call (413) 736-1322.
+More information can be found at www.pvriverfront.org or by calling (413) 736-1322.